Deaths due to acute respiratory infections in Australia

 The table below shows the number of deaths associated with acute respiratory infections reported on a medical certificate of cause of death by month and year.
 A death involving an acute respiratory infection is one where the viral disease has either directly caused the death (the virus has caused terminal complications such as pneumonia) or the person has died with the virus (a person has died from another cause but the viral illness still contributed significantly to death).

-• COVID-19 has been the leading cause of acute respiratory infection related mortality across the majority of 2023-2025.
-In 2025 the number of deaths involving influenza has exceeded the number of deaths involving COVID-19 from August to October.
+• COVID-19 has been the leading cause of acute respiratory infection related mortality across the majority of 2020-2025.
+In 2025 there were 2,203 deaths involving COVID-19, and 1,764 deaths involving influenza.
+Each month between August 2025 and January 2026 the number of deaths involving influenza exceeded the number of deaths involving COVID-19.
+Since February 2026 there were more deaths involving COVID-19.

 JanFebMarAprMayJunJulAugSepOctNovDecAll